2. Start a Typical Workflow

 The ComplexMap package includes the

-complexes.
-We will also load an example gene set (GMT) file for
+also provide a helper to locate an example BioCarta gene set (GMT)

-# Get the path to the example GMT file and load it
+# Access the included example GMT file (BioCarta)

 The core of the package is the createComplexMap()

-- Network Construction: Builds a similarity network based on shared proteins (physical) and functions.
+Network Construction: Links complexes based on shared proteins (

 gmt = biocartaGmt,